digitalave/digitalave-old-site.github.io/_posts/2019-12-16-How_To_Setup_Intrusion_Detection_Using_Snort_on_PfSense.md

 ## How To Setup Intrusion Detection Using Snort on PfSense

 **Snort** is an intrusion detection and prevention system.
 Snort protects your network against hackers, security threats such as exploits, DDOS attacks and viruses.

-Network security is on of the most highly demand discussion now a days.
+Snort detects attack methods, including denial of service, buffer overflow, CGI attacks, stealth port scans, and SMB probes

+Snort monitors network traffic and analize against a predefined rules.
+Then catagorized network attack.
+Finally, Sonrt involks actions against matching rules.

-In this case you should consider deploying IDS or IPS system to detect and protect your network from attackers.
+In this case you should consider deploying intrution detection and prevention system to detect and protect your network from attackers.

 ### STEP 01: Install Snort